base-facility/rnaseq-hybrid-ref-wf/README.md

 ### Usage

-Populate your input file path in `config/config.yaml`, sample names and input files in `config/samples.yaml` and `config/units.yaml`.
+Populate your input file path in `config/config.yaml`, `config/reads.tsv`, `config/units.tsv`, and `config/samples.tsv` as described below:

+    Modify `config/config.yaml` to add your reference files (i.e., genome, transcriptome, and annotation of sample's primary species).
+    Modify `config/reads.tsv` to add your RNA-seq read 1 and 2 datasets.
+    Modify `config/units.tsv` to add your synthetic contigs in .fa format file path.
+Each contig sequence could be passed as a single fasta file with a given ID and name in `config/samples.tsv`.

 If `snakemake` is not installed on your local system, simplest way to install `snakemake` is by creating a new conda environment with an isolated Snakemake installation: